xovox/RetroCRT/MANUAL.md

   * This prompts the user for information & then generates our configuration file
 * RetroCRT.yml
   * This is an Ansible playbook that reads the configuration & applies changes

+## Upgrading

+Browse to the RetroPie screen in EmulationStation & select RetroCRT where it will prompt you to upgrade..

+This is currently *not* inside of RetroPie-Setup!

 ## Configuration Files